dancer1325/bitcoin.org-developer-doc/glossary.md

     **Not to be confused with:** Multisig pubkey scripts (also called "bare multisig", these multisig scripts don't use P2SH encapsulation), P2SH (general P2SH, of which P2SH multisig is a specific instance that was special cased up until Bitcoin Core 0.10.0)

-  Parent key
-  Parent public key
-  Parent private key
-    In HD wallets, a key used to derive child keys.
-The key can be either a private key or a public key, and the key derivation may also require a chain code.

-    **Not to be confused with:** Public key (derived from a private key, not a parent key)

-  Payment protocol
-  Payment request
-    The deprecated protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.

-    **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin)

-  Private key
-    The private portion of a keypair which can create signatures that other people can verify using the public key.

-    **Not to be confused with:** Public key (data derived from the private key), Parent key (a key used to create child keys, not necessarily a private key)

-  Proof of work
-  POW
-    A hash below a target value which can only be obtained, on average, by performing a certain amount of brute force work---therefore demonstrating proof of work.

-  Pubkey script
-  ScriptPubKey
-    A script included in outputs which sets the conditions that must be fulfilled for those satoshis to be spent.
-Data for fulfilling the conditions can be provided in a signature script.
-Pubkey Scripts are called a scriptPubKey in code.

-    **Not to be confused with:** Pubkey (a public key, which can be used as part of a pubkey script but don't provide a programmable authentication mechanism), Signature script (a script that provides data to the pubkey script)

-  Public key
-    The public portion of a keypair which can be used to verify signatures made with the private portion of the keypair.

-    **Not to be confused with:** Private key (data from which the public key is derived), Parent key (a key used to create child keys, not necessarily a public key)
+# Parent key / Parent public key / Parent private key
+* | HD wallets,
+  * key
+    * uses
+      * derive child keys
+    * types
+      * private key
+      * public key
+* != Public key

+# Payment protocol / Payment request
+* ⚠️deprecated protocol ⚠️
+  * uses |
+    * early versions of Bitcoin
+  * Reason: 🧠insecure, discontinued protocol🧠
+* defined | BIP70
+* lets spenders
+  * get signed payment details -- from -- receivers
+* != IP-to-IP payment protocol

+# Private key
+* == keypair's private portion /
+  * create signatures / OTHER people can -- , via the public key, -- verify
+* !=
+  * Public key
+  * Parent key
+    * (a key used to create child keys, not necessarily a private key)

+# Proof of work / POW
+* TODO: hash below a target value / can only be obtained, on average, by performing a certain amount of brute force work---therefore demonstrating proof of work.

+# Pubkey script / ScriptPubKey
+* == script /
+  * included | outputs
+  * 👀sets the conditions -- to spend -- satoshis👀
+    * data / match the conditions -- are -- provided | script's signature
+* `scriptPubKey`
+  * name | code
+* != Pubkey

+# Public key
+* == keypair's public portion
+  * derived -- from the -- private key
+  * uses
+    * verify signatures / made with the keypair's private portion
+    * 👀part of a pubkey script👀
+* ❌NOT provide a❌
+  * programmable authentication mechanism
+* !=
+  * Private key
+  * Parent key (a key used to create child keys, not necessarily a public key)

         Replace by fee
         RBF
         Opt-in replace by fee
           Replacing one version of an unconfirmed transaction with a different version of the transaction that pays a higher transaction fee.
 May use BIP125 signaling.

           **Not to be confused with:** Child pays for parent, CPFP

-  Redeem script
+# Redeem script / RedeemScript
-  RedeemScript
-    A script similar in function to a pubkey script.
-One copy of it is hashed to create a P2SH address (used in an actual pubkey script) and another copy is placed in the spending signature script to enforce its conditions.

-    **Not to be confused with:** Signature script (a script that provides data to the pubkey script, which includes the redeem script in a P2SH input)
+* == script /
+  * 's function == pubkey script's function
+  * uses
+    * create a P2SH address
+      * used | actual pubkey script
+      * steps
+        * copy it
+        * hash
+    * place | spending signature script
+      * steps
+        * copy it
+      * enforce its conditions

+* != Signature script

               Regtest
               Regression test mode
                 A local testing environment in which developers can almost instantly generate blocks on demand for testing events, and can create private satoshis with no real-world value.

                 **Not to be confused with:** Testnet (a global testing environment which mostly mimics mainnet)

               RPC byte order
                 A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs, many block explorers, and other software.

                 **Not to be confused with:** Internal byte order (hash digests displayed in their typical order; used in serialized blocks and serialized transactions)

               Sequence number
                 Part of all transactions.
 A number intended to allow unconfirmed time-locked transactions to be updated before being finalized; not currently used except to disable locktime in a transaction

                 **Not to be confused with:** Output index number / vout (this is the 0-indexed number of an output within a transaction used by a later transaction to refer to that specific output)

               Serialized block
                 A complete block in its binary format---the same format used to calculate total block byte size; often represented using hexadecimal.

               Serialized transaction
               Raw transaction
                 Complete transactions in their binary format; often represented using hexadecimal.
 Sometimes called raw format because of the various Bitcoin Core commands with "raw" in their names.

               SIGHASH_ALL
                 Default signature hash type which signs the entire transaction except any signature scripts, preventing modification of the signed parts.

               SIGHASH_ANYONECANPAY
                 A signature hash type which signs only the current input.

                 **Not to be confused with:** SIGHASH_SINGLE (which signs this input, its corresponding output, and other inputs partially)

               SIGHASH_NONE
                 Signature hash type which only signs the inputs, allowing anyone to change the outputs however they'd like.

               SIGHASH_SINGLE
                 Signature hash type that signs the output corresponding to this input (the one with the same index value), this input, and any other inputs partially.
 Allows modification of other outputs and the sequence number of other inputs.

                 **Not to be confused with:** SIGHASH_ANYONECANPAY (a flag to signature hash types that only signs this single input)

               Signature
                 A value related to a public key which could only have reasonably been created by someone who has the private key that created that public key.
 Used in Bitcoin to authorize spending satoshis previously sent to a public key.

               Signature hash
               Sighash
                 A flag to Bitcoin signatures that indicates what parts of the transaction the signature signs.
 (The default is SIGHASH_ALL.)
 The unsigned parts of the transaction may be modified.

                 **Not to be confused with:** Signed hash (a hash of the data to be signed), Transaction malleability / transaction mutability (although non-default sighash flags do allow optional malleability, malleability comprises any way a transaction may be mutated)

-  Signature script
+# Signature script / ScriptSig
-  ScriptSig
-    Data generated by a spender which is almost always used as variables to satisfy a pubkey script.
-Signature Scripts are called scriptSig in code.

-    **Not to be confused with:** ECDSA signature (a signature, which can be used as part of a pubkey script in addition to other data)
+* == data /
+  * generated -- by a -- spender
+  * uses
+    * as variable -- to satisfy a -- pubkey script
+  * provides
+    * data | pubkey script / includes the redeem script | P2SH input
+* `ScriptSig`
+  * named | code

+* != ECDSA signature

               SPV
               Simplified Payment Verification
               Lightweight client
               Thin client
                 A method for verifying if particular transactions are included in a block without downloading the entire block.
 The method is used by some lightweight Bitcoin clients.

               Soft fork
                 A softfork is a change to the bitcoin protocol wherein only previously valid blocks/transactions are made invalid.
 Since old nodes will recognise the new blocks as valid, a softfork is backward-compatible.

                 **Not to be confused with:** Fork (a regular fork where all nodes follow the same consensus rules, so the fork is resolved once one chain has more proof of work than another), Hard fork (a permanent divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Software fork (when one or more developers permanently develops a codebase separately from other developers), Git fork (when one or more developers temporarily develops a codebase separately from other developers

               Stale block
                 Blocks which were successfully mined but which aren't included on the current best block chain, likely because some other block at the same height had its chain extended first.

                 **Not to be confused with:** Orphan block (a block whose previous (parent) hash field points to an unknown block, meaning the orphan can't be validated)

               Standard Transaction
                 A transaction that passes Bitcoin Core's IsStandard() and IsStandardTx() tests.
 Only standard transactions are mined or broadcast by peers running the default Bitcoin Core software.

               Start string
               Network magic
                 Four defined bytes which start every message in the Bitcoin P2P protocol to allow seeking to the next message.

               Testnet
                 A global testing environment in which developers can obtain and spend satoshis that have no real-world value on a network that is very similar to the Bitcoin mainnet.

                 **Not to be confused with:** Regtest (a local testing environment where developers can control block generation)

               Token
                 A token is a programmable digital asset with its own codebase that resides on an already existing block chain.
 Tokens are used to help facilitate the creation of decentralized applications.

                 **Not to be confused with:** Bitcoins, Satoshis, Security token, Denominations

               Transaction fee
               Miners fee
                 The amount remaining when the value of all outputs in a transaction are subtracted from all inputs in a transaction; the fee is paid to the miner who includes that transaction in a block.

                 **Not to be confused with:** Minimum relay fee (the lowest fee a transaction must pay to be accepted into the memory pool and relayed by Bitcoin Core nodes)

 # Txid
 * == identifier